My venue was my parents’ ranch.

 “You don’t have to invite so-and-so, but if they inquire, I want you to go ahead and say they can come”

 Yeah.
 Those are just a few things I heard throughout our relatively short engagement period of 6 months.
+I let the fear of what people around me thought direct my wedding choices (so to mitigate that here’s how to tell your family you’re eloping -link-).

 We ended up spending money on things we no longer have, or forgot.
 Put aside the fact that I’m a photographer for just a second.
 I spent money on decor, food, and pleasing other people when the day should have been more about Brian and myself.
 About two months before our wedding, Brian, who was now helping out more with the wedding plans turned to me and said, “Is it too late to elope?”.
 I, of course, said yes, because we had so much non-refundable retainers out in the world that we’d be losing money.
 Looking back, that’s a pretty sad reason to go through with something that you’re both not super hyped about.
 My preference would have been to elope to Maui or Las Vegas, or somewhere else epic and invite a handful of people and if they can’t make it, we get it.